 For a complete dinner, serve this dish with a green salad tossed with mushrooms and grape tomatoes and drizzled with a tangy dressing.
 If you are hosting a party, these meatballs are also great for a warm appetizer.
 Serve them with small toothpicks and mini plates so your guests can eat a few as they mix and mingle.
 If you are serving these as an appetizer, stick with smaller sized store-bought meatballs or prepare smaller homemade meatballs.

 If you have any leftover meatballs, they are great as is the next day.
 You'll just need to warm them up on the stovetop or in the microwave.
 Another option is to put the leftover meatballs on a roll for meatball subs.
 For an extra kick, add cranberry sauce and a little bit of horseradish to the bread.
-Your meatball sandwich will taste like Thanksgiving dinner on a roll.

 Gather the ingredients.